This post contains affiliate links. If you buy something using these links we may earn a commission. Learn More.

 Unfortunately, streaming services know we want the NFL RedZone channel so most of them do not include it in their base packages and require you to purchase an add-on package for an additional fee.

 On the plus side, most services don’t require a contract so you can pay for it only during the NFL season and cancel in the off-season.

 Let’s take a look at each of these options in more detail…

-The cheapest way to watch NFL RedZone without cable is through the SlingTV Blue package ($40 per month) plus the Sports Extra add-on package ($11 per month) which includes NFL RedZone along with a handful of other sports channels including MLB Network, NBA TV and NHL Network.
+The Sling Blue package plus Sports Extra includes NFL RedZone along with a handful of other sports channels including MLB Network, NBA TV, and NHL Network.
 This allows you to watch RedZone on your TV, Roku, Chromecast, Fire TV, and most other smart streaming devices.

 To get RedZone on Sling TV you’ll need the Sling Blue package because the Sports Extra add-on plan for Orange does NOT include RedZone.
 Of course you also have the option of the Sling Orange+Blue package for $55 per month, which also includes the ESPN family of channels so you can watch Monday Night Football as well.

 One very important note about Sling TV – it does not include local channels in most markets.
 Since the NFL broadcasts the majority of Sunday games on local channels you’ll most likely need a digital antenna to receive coverage of these games.

 For more information on the packages they offer, be sure to check out our full Sling TV review.

 Watch NFL RedZone On Hulu + Live TV